jon-harper/E34M1/docs/inserts.md

 </div>
 </div>

-`universal_front_pis_fi.stl` has two additional inserts:
+**`universal_front_pis_fi.stl`** has two additional inserts:

 ![illustration_pis](img/inserts/front_pis.png){width=300}

 ### Top Piece with Endstop

+!!! warning "Caution"
-Note that the four inserts for the drive module should be inserted from the bottom, not the top.
+    The four HSIs for for the drive module should be inserted from the bottom, not the top.

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-img">